 At first glance these multi-point images appear out of focus or shaken, but in fact they consist of many different very sharp photographs of the same motifs, which are carefully combined to offer an illusion of being on the go – in movement.
 The technique invites the onlooker to come closer and discover the details, which do not fully reveal themselves from a distance.
 The hazy, translucent shapes created by the technique make for a photographic style that resembles impressionistic painting while still retaining all the detail of modern photography.

-Transfers is a further development of the sophisticated multi-exposures of the Movement series, which is already known for its spacious and picturesque qualities.
+Transfer is a further development of the sophisticated multi-exposures of the Movement series, which is already known for its spacious and picturesque qualities.
 In this new extension of the series, the works undergo another transformation.
 As polaroids they are further transferred onto watercolour paper.
 Through this technique a particularly atmospheric and dreamy mood arises, which lends a certain abstract expressionistic layer to the images.
 Upon closer inspection, however, the eye begins to decode that in these works there are real places depicted, all with their special characteristics.
 In this way, the viewer is left in a state of both presence and the chance to disappear deep into the works.
-Movement Transfers opens up the idea of landscape photography as a form of portal to a deeper emotional scenery.
+Transfer opens up the idea of landscape photography as a form of portal to a deeper emotional scenery.

 In the series Limit To Your Love, Gils presents images that offer a subtle contrasting vision of the depiction of the iconic and timeless subject matter of the beautiful female.
 The distinct visual quality and aesthetics of the images result from a unique artistic technique, which involves the transfer of multiple Polaroid images onto watercolour paper.
 The paper’s textured surface makes it difficult to completely control the process thus adding an element of chance to the final image.
 The random distortions seen as white areas on the surfaces ensure that the field of one image is never identical to that of its neighbour.